Ivan Rabljanin

-Ivan Krstitelj Rabljanin (Johannes Baptista Arbensis de la Tolle) (1470–1540) was a famous cannon and bell founder in bronze; born in Rab, most of his works are in Dubrovnik.
+Ivan Krstitelj Rabljanin (Johannes Baptista Arbensis de la Tolle) (c.
+1470–1540) was a cannon and bell founder in bronze; born in Rab, most of his works are in Dubrovnik.

 He made cannons for Italy, Spain and Republic of Dubrovnik.
 In 1506 he forged a bell that still hangs today, in Dubrovnik Bell Tower.
 His most beautiful cannon was built in 1537 named 'lizzard', on the tower Lovrijenac.